ahmohbati/SecOn/VMWare-Walkthrough.md

    1. Setup will ask what username and password you would like to configure to access Sguil, Squert, and ELSA.
 Enter the username and password, and verify the password, clicking "OK" at each prompt.
    1. Setup will present you with a summary of changes to be made upon confirmation.
 If you are satisfied with the presented changes, click "Yes, proceed with the changes!".

-####Relax!
+###Post-Installation

-It's all over -- now that wasn't so bad, was it?
 After setup is complete, you should be presented with several dialogs, offering suggestions and useful information, such as:

 * Setup log - can be found in /var/log/nsm/sosetup.log.
 * IDS Alerts can be found in Sguil, Squert, and ELSA.